 Places to stay in Smyrna, Dover and surrounding communities, as listed on the Kent County & Greater Dover Convention and Visitors Bureau web site.
 Area attractions and restaurants are also listed.

 Activities and Attractions

-- Allee House Tours: The eighteenth-century farmhouse located on refuge property is open for tours on Saturdays and Sundays from 1:00pm to 4:00pm in March, April, May, September, October and November.
-The Allee House is currently closed for repairs.
+- Allee House Tours: The eighteenth-century farmhouse located on refuge property is closed for renovation.
 Learn more here.

 - Auto Tour Route: Drive the twelve-mile round trip through the refuge.
 See the natural beauty of the refuge and view the wildlife.
 Stop to explore and walk the nature trails.

 - Birding: Bombay Hook is an international birding hotspot.
 It is recognized as an Important Bird Area by the American Birding Conservancy.
-The refuge bird list includes 278 species.
-See the Birding at Bombay Hook to learn more.
+The refuge bird list includes over 300 species.
+A link to the latest recorded sighting can be found in the Bird Club section of the Birding at Bombay Hook page.